 What Are Trading Strategies?

-For instance, one of my day-trading strategies is to cut my losses as quickly as possible.
-If a stock turns against me, I exit right away to stop the hemorrhaging.
-Some people will keep hope alive that the stock will rally — and sometimes it does.
-I’m not willing to bet my money on it, though, unless I have a very good reason.
+One of my day trading strategies is to cut losses as quickly as possible.
+It’s actually my #1 rule.
+If a stock turns against me, I exit immediately to stop the hemorrhaging.
+Some hold and hope the stock will rally…

 Trading strategies can also be based on chart patterns.
-For instance, if I’ve seen a stock go full supernova after a specific catalyst, such as a regulatory approval, I’ll watch for the same catalyst to occur again.
-When it does, I’m ready to buy because I expect another spike.
+For instance, if I’ve seen a stock go supernova after a specific catalyst, I’ll watch for the same catalyst to occur again.
+When it does, I’m prepared for another spike.

-There are also specific trading strategies, which I’ll discuss more below, that help describe your trading style.
+There are also specific trading strategies that describe your trading style.
 I know lots of traders, for instance, who never hold a position overnight.
-They just don’t.
-Others refuse to buy into a position premarket or aftermarket.
+Others refuse to buy into a position premarket or after-hours.